elPeiretti/ReactNativeChallenge/README.md

 - Coded the MainScreen and the DifficultyScreen.
 Will add Navigation later in the project.

 For day 2 I will be continuing with the UIs and will try to do the sudoku generation algorithm.

+## Day 2
+> Time dedicated: about 4 and a half hours

+On day 2, the next things were done:
+- I created the game UI (for 9x9 sudoku).
+- I added a modal for the pause dialog.

+The way the matrix is implemented may not be the best one, I may change it if I have time left.

+For day 3 I will implement the navigation between screens and will start with the sudoku generation algorithm.
+The 4x4 screen will be done later.